Airtel's Prepaid Add-Ons Offer Up to 1GB Extra Daily Data to Take on Jio

-Airtel has introduced two new add-on Internet packs for prepaid users currently on the company's unlimited packs.
+Jio has largely changed the telecom industry, compelling all major operators to offer high-speed data at throwaway prices.
+Airtel even went as far as to recently start giving users unlimited data on prepaid packs with daily data limits.
+Now, Airtel has introduced two new add-on Internet packs for prepaid users currently on the company's unlimited packs.
 The first of the two, priced at Rs.
 193, offers 1GB extra data per day.
 The second, Rs.
 49 pack, offers a total of 1GB of extra data.
 The existing unlimited pack users will be able to avail the add-on packs and it will be valid as long as the original packs' validity.
-The new offer from Airtel is set to take on Reliance Jio and Idea Cellular's add-on data offers.
+The new offer from Airtel is set to take on Jio and Idea Cellular's add-on data offers.

 The telco had rolled out the new Rs.
 193 and Rs.
 49 plans in the Punjab circle initially, followed by more popular circles like Andhra Pradesh & Telangana, Karnataka, Delhi and other areas, TelecomTalk reports.
 The Airtel Rs.
 193 data add-on pack provides 1GB data per day on top of the existing unlimited combo plan.
 For instance, if user is on Airtel's Rs.
 349 prepaid unlimited combo plan that offers benefits of 2.5GB data per day for 28 days, and if the user recharges with the Rs.
 193 add-on pack on top of Rs.
 349 plan, they can then avail 3.5GB data per day for the same 28 days.
 The same applies to all the Airtel's unlimited prepaid combo plans worth Rs.
 199, Rs.
 399, Rs.
 448, and Rs.
 509.